Dynamic Memory Allocation in C – Explained with Examples

 - Code & Data Segment: For instructions and global/static variables

-, we are asking the operating system to give us memory from the heap, which we can use at runtime.
+When we use functions like malloc(), calloc(), or realloc(), we are asking the operating system to give us memory from the heap, which we can use at runtime.

-π ️ Why Use Dynamic Memory?
+🛠️ Why Use Dynamic Memory?

 - When you don’t know the required size in advance